 Dark Odyssey in hex 1112 is a tribal fishing village of 234 LG Hobgoblins led by the 4th level human paladin Dithil the Usurper.

 Torgress in hex 5208 is a CG village of 215 humans led by the 7th level LE cleric Egalit the Vulture.
 Market.

 Something is going on here that sets your mind alight.
 Just enough incongruous information is given to spur your imagination into making something out of it.
-Not all of them are like this, but enough that the excercise becomes worthwhile.
+Not all of them are like this, but enough that the exercise becomes worthwhile.
 Incidentally, good fucking luck buying Plate or Chainmail in the Wilderlands.
 Find one of the very few cities for that shit or die in leather like a chump.

-* Citadels and Castles.
-These are almost always dissapointing since they carry little more then a number of men and the stats of the ruler, which is disheartening.
-Nothing is revealed about their allegiance, further dispostion or any other noteworthy features.
-No wonder most of the citadels in Carcosa were kind of a bore.
+* Citadels and Castles: These are almost always disappointing since they carry little more then a number of men and the stats of the ruler, which is disheartening.
+Nothing is revealed about their allegiance, further disposition or any other noteworthy features.
+No wonder most of the citadels in Carcosa were boring.

-* Lurid Lairs.
-Again, useful but rather dull.
+* Lurid Lairs: Again, useful but dull.
 A list of lairs for monsters.
 Only the type, number encountered and hex location are given.

 * Ruins & Relics: The first section of these maps that I would rate as truly useful, each map has a series of one sentence descriptions of some buried ruin or relic usually guarded by a monster.
 In it’s shittiest form it looks like this:

 Inside a Cavern a Wormeaten Longboat – 8 SKELETONS